 GREEN INITIATIVES IN CORPORATE GOVERNANCE

 Ministry of Corporate Affairs has permitted Companies to send electronic copies of Annual Report, notices etc., to the e-mail IDs of shareholders.
-Your Company has accordingly arranged to send the soft copies of these documents to the e-mail IDs of shareholders wherever applicable.
+The Company has accordingly arranged to send the soft copies of these documents to the e-mail IDs of shareholders wherever applicable.
 In case any shareholder would like to receive physical copies of these documents, the same shall be forwarded upon receipt of written request.

-Your Directors also wish to place on record their deep appreciation to all the employees for their commitment and continued contribution to the Company.
+The Directors also wish to place on record their deep appreciation to all the employees for their commitment and continued contribution to the Company.

-ANNEXURE FORMING A PART OF THIS REPORT OF THE DIRECTORS
+ANNEXURE FORMING PART OF THE DIRECTORSRs REPORT

-I Extract of the Annual Return (Form MGT 9)|
+I Extract of the Annual Return (Form MGT-9)

-|II||Secretarial Audit Report (Form MR 3)
+II Secretarial Audit Report (Form MR 3)

-|IV||Prescribed particulars of Conservation of Energy, Technology, Absorption and Foreign Exchange Earnings and Outgo
+IV Prescribed particulars of Conservation of Energy, Technology, Absorption and Foreign Exchange Earnings and Outgo